syself/cluster-api-provider-hetzner/docs/reference/hetzner-bare-metal-host.md

 The `HetznerBareMetalHost` object has a one-to-one relationship to a Hetzner dedicated server.
 Its ID is specified in the specs.
 The host object does not belong to a certain `HetznerCluster`, but can be used by multiple clusters.
 This is useful, as one host object per server is enough and you can easily see whether a host is used by one of your clusters or not.

-There are not many properties that are relevant for the host object.
+There are not many properties that are relevant to the host object.
 The WWN of the storage device that should be used for provisioning has to be specified in `rootDeviceHints` - but not right from the start.
-This property can be updated after the host started the provisioning phase and wrote all `hardwareDetails` in the host's status.
+This property can be updated after the host starts the provisioning phase and writes all `hardwareDetails` in the host's status.
 From there, you can copy the WWN of the storage device that suits your needs and add it to your `HetznerBareMetalHost` object.

 #### Find the WWN